 I give the Eco Stack Composter a 4-shovel rating.
 It’s sturdy, easy to assemble, and does make compost over time.
 It would’ve been nice to have rodent screening over the bottom and holes, as well as some way to anchor it to the ground.

 Where to Buy

-You can also find the Eco Stack compost bin on Amazon where it’s sold and shipped by Gardener’s Supply for $125 plus $16.95 shipping.
+You can also find the Eco Stack compost bin on Amazon for $128 plus $20.95 shipping.